 |Diet & Feeding||Omnivore|

 |pH||6.0 - 7.5|

 |GH||8 - 12|

-You will find the Blue Botia throughout the lower Mekong River basin in Laos, Vietnam, Cambodia, Thailand, Vietnam and the Chao Phraya and Mae Klong drainages in central and western Thailand in Southeast Asia.
-They inhabit moderately flowing tributaries and rivers with a sandy or muddy substrate where they forage amongst the submerged rocks, leaf litter, tree roots and driftwood branches looking for food and soft-leaved plants.
+The Blue Botia is a captivating species of catfish native to the lower Mekong River basin, stretching across Laos, Vietnam, Cambodia, Thailand, and Vietnam.
+In addition to this range, they can also be found in the Chao Phraya and Mae Klong drainages in central and western Thailand in Southeast Asia.
+These fascinating creatures inhabit moderately flowing tributaries and rivers with sandy or muddy substrates, foraging amongst submerged rocks, leaf litter, tree roots, and driftwood branches in search of food and soft-leaved plants.

 Despite their scavenger status, Blue Botias are active foragers, venturing out of their hiding spots amongst the submerged roots and rocky caves in the evening to scour their environment for sustenance.
 As part of their reproductive life cycle, Blue Botias migrate seasonally, moving between smaller tributary drainages and main river channels depending on the time of year.

 During the rainy season, these captivating creatures can be found in flooded forest zones, where it is believed they spawn.
 Overall, Blue Botias are a fascinating species of catfish, with a unique range and intriguing behaviours that make them a captivating topic of discussion for anyone interested in aquatic life.